 Below you will find some commonly asked questions about how we fulfil our SEND policy, including how we identify children with SEND and the provision that we put in place to help meet their needs.

 We have a dedicated Inclusion team at Hampton Vale Primary Academy.
-The Inclusion Lead is Amy Wright, the Special Educational Needs Co-ordinators in school are Mrs Bedford and Mrs Wright.
+The Inclusion Lead is Amy Wright, the Special Educational Needs Co-ordinator in school is Mrs Lartey and the SEND officer is Mrs Lowe.
 If you have any questions about SEND then please do not hesitate to come into school to arrange to speak to our Inclusion Team or call the school office.